-These instructions specify the components necessary for a compliant implementation.
+These instructions delineate the set of requirements necessary for specific ECU implementations to satisfy all conformance stipulations of the Uptane Standard.
+ISO/IEC 13210:1999 Information Technology, as cited in the ISO Online Browsing Platform defines a "conformance requirement" as "a requirement stated in a base standard that identifies a specific requirement in a finite, measurable, and unambiguous manner.
+A conformance requirement by itself or in conjunction with other conformance requirements corresponds to an assertion."
 Individual implementers can make their own technological choices within those requirements.
 This flexibility makes Uptane adaptable to the many customized update solutions used by manufacturers.
 If implementers wish to have compatible formats, they can use POUFs.
 POUFs contain a description of implementation choices as well as data binding formats.
 An implementer who adopts a POUF, as well as the Uptane Standard, will be able to interoperate with other implementations using that POUF.